Frequently Asked Questions About PFAS

 Solving water quality issues like PFAS is a journey that begins with strong partnerships.
 Veolia is committed to being a good corporate citizen in the communities that it serves, taking an active role in preserving water quality while improving public and environmental health.

 The company’s “end-to-end” solution process begins with our experts sampling and analyzing the water, identifying treatment needs at specific sites and testing state-of-the-art technology options in advance of required installation.
 The solution process continues with a treatability review, a pilot study, and then construction and operation.
 The cycle comes full circle by additional monitoring and testing to ensure regulatory standards are met.
-Installation of interim, mobile solutions can be implemented if needed to treat PFAS problems more quickly.
+Installation of interim, mobile solutions can be implemented if needed to treat certain types of PFAS problems more quickly.
 Veolia has also helped expedite the issuance of regulatory approvals for both interim and long-term solutions.

 Is funding available to communities to help solve these issues?

 The EPA is making available $1 billion in grant funding through the Bipartisan Infrastructure Law to help communities that are on the frontlines of PFAS contamination, the first of at least $5 billion that can be used to reduce PFAS in drinking water in communities facing disproportionate impacts.
 These funds can be prioritized in small or disadvantaged communities to address emerging contaminants like PFAS through actions such as technical assistance, water quality testing, contractor training, and installation of centralized treatment technologies and systems.
 Additional resources are available through the Drinking Water and Clean Water State Revolving Funds and EPA’s WIFIA program, particularly for large, capital-intensive projects.
-Veolia can help eligible communities gain access to these funds and begin solving their water quality issues
+Veolia can help eligible communities gain access to these funds and begin solving their water quality issues.

 What are PFAS?